chapdel/fmc/docs/upgrading.md

 ## From v4 to v5

+This version adds full support for Laravel 9.
+Under the hood a lot of performance improvements have been made, which decrease load and increase reliability when sending large campaigns.

 ### Updating the database

 Some changes were made to the database, use the migration below to update your database to the latest schema: